Adjutant General of North Carolina

-The Adjutant General of North Carolina is the head of the North Carolina National Guard.
-The position was created in 1806, when the Militia Acts of 1792 required the state to establish the position to better train the state militia.
-The office is appointed by the Governor of North Carolina and requires five years prior military service.
+The adjutant general of North Carolina, also known as the adjutant general of the North Carolina National Guard, is the head of the North Carolina National Guard.
+The position was established in 1806, when the Militia Acts of 1792 required each U.S. state to establish the position to better train the militia.
+The adjutant general is appointed by the North Carolina governor and requires five years prior military service.